qReduMIS: A Quantum-Informed Reduction Algorithm for the Maximum Independent Set Problem: Numerical experiments

-\textbf{Systematic experiments.} Next, we perform systematic experiments on a larger set of $39$ random UJ instances, with hardness parameters ranging over four orders of magnitude from $\HP \sim 1.03$ up to $\HP \sim 9717$, based on graphs with $n=7$ -- $231$ nodes.
-To validate the usefulness of the quantum information in guiding the kernelization process, we also consider a simple \textit{random-informed} baseline (dubbed rReduMIS), in which in-set nodes are chosen randomly from the kernel.
 Our results are displayed in Fig.~\ref{fig:performance-hp}.
 As expected, for QAA $P_{\mathrm{MIS}}$ is strongly suppressed for hard instances, dropping to small $P_{\mathrm{MIS}} \gtrsim 0$ for most instances with $\HP \gtrsim 10$.
+While more performant than QAA, we observe a similar performance drop for SA, as expected \cite{andrist:23}.
 Conversely, qReduMIS solves most instances to optimality with $P_{\mathrm{MIS}}=1$ and maintains a non-zero success rate with average $P_{\mathrm{MIS}} \gtrsim 89\%$ throughout the testbed.
+Overall, these results illustrate the benefits of introducing kernelization techniques over both classical and quantum MCMC-based methods as studied in Refs.~\cite{ebadi:22, andrist:23, perseguers:24}.
 We also see that qReduMIS outperforms the random baseline rReduMIS, showing that the information extracted from the quantum backend does carry useful information.
+While our current focus has been on improvements over fundamental limitations faced by a broad set of MCMC solvers, this observation lays the groundwork for future studies assessing in detail the information obtained from the quantum sampler.
 While $P_{\mathrm{MIS}} = 1.0$ for all instances with $\HP \lesssim 10^3$, we find $P_{\mathrm{MIS}} \sim 0.89$ -- $0.95$ (on average) for two hard instances with $\HP \gtrsim 10^3$, which we attribute to sub-optimal information sourced from the quantum sampler for relatively large (and, thus, harder) kernels; see Appendix~\ref{additional-numerics} for further details.
 Ultimately, those performance drops may be addressed with extended reduction techniques \citep{grossmann:24} and (kernel) samplers that are insensitive to the hardness parameter, as discussed in Ref.~\citep{andrist:23}, which we leave for future research.
 Still, given that the performance of qReduMIS is imperfect ($P_{\mathrm{MIS}}<1$) only for those instances where QAA fails ($P_{\mathrm{MIS}}=0$), for our testbed we find an optimal area-under-the-curve performance boost for $P_{\mathrm{MIS}}(\mathrm{qReduMIS})/P_{\mathrm{MIS}}(\mathrm{QAA})$.